radiantlogic-v8/documentation-new/documentation/tuning/optimize-views.md

 ### Removing UPPER

 Since some databases are case sensitive, RadiantOne transforms primary key attribute values to upper case when generating the where clause.
 This is only applicable when the database key is a character data type.
-“UPPER” is generated automatically for the following databases: Oracle, SQL MX, Sybase, Interbase, and DB2.
+“UPPER” is generated automatically for the following databases: Oracle, SQL Server, Sybase, Interbase, and DB2.
 If you do not want UPPER to be used (because your database is NOT case sensitive), you can navigate to ADVANCED SETTINGS tab > Configuration Paramters and click **EDIT**.
 Select the BASE PARMETERS tab and edit the Base Search and Update parameters accordingly.

 ![Configuration Parameters](Media/configuration-params.jpg).